 Challenging violence supporting beliefs and attitudes including myths about abuse/violence, gender and power

 Exploring gender and what influences or creates gendered experiences and expectations, ‘men’ and ‘women,’ and their limits and possibilities

 Bullying and social violence, including racism and homophobia

-Supporting people experiencing or who have experienced violence, safety planning and where to seek help, and resources and services for people who have experienced or perpetrated violence
+Supporting people experiencing or who have experienced violence, safety planning and where to seek help, and resources and services for people who have experienced or enacted harm

 Transformative justice, community accountability and the limitations of the criminal legal system in addressing family violence and sexual assault

-Constructing and delivering violence prevention, respectful relationships and positive sex education programs, issues, focuses, and challenges
+Constructing and delivering violence prevention, respectful relationships and positive sex education programs—issues, focuses, challenges, creative facilitation strategies

-Feedback we have received from TAFEs/Vocational Education, Universities and Community Groups:
+Feedback we received from TAFEs/Vocational Education, Universities and Community Groups in 2018:

 Free or by donation.